 Basic Web Interface

-, create a basic form where users can input a URL and get a shortened version.
+In templates/index.html, create a basic form where users can input a URL and get a shortened version.

 <!DOCTYPE html>